Preconditioning Parametrized Linear Systems: Numerical Experiments

 where $\ME, \MA \in \Rmn nn$, $\Vb, \Vc \in \Rn n$, input and output $u(t), y(t) \in \Rl$, and state vector $\Vx(t)\in \Rn n $, and $n$ is very large, by a much lower dimensional dynamical system

 where $\ME_r, \MA_r \in \Rmn rr$, $\Vb_r, \Vc_r \in \Rn r$, and $r \ll n$, such that $y_r(t) \approx y(t)$ in an appropriate norm for a wide range of input selections $u(t)$.
+Here, for brevity, we consider single-input/single-output dynamical systems, i.e., $u(t)$ and $y(t)$ are scalar valued functions.
+Discussion similarly extends to the multi-input/multi-output case.
 Dynamical systems with large state-space dimension $n$ appear in many applications, ranging from nonlinear parameter inversion to optimal control to circuit design.
 The repeated simulation of these large systems may be infeasible, but model reduction allows us to do sufficiently accurate simulations with a much smaller system.